Ray Chen: Career

 In 2012, Chen was invited to perform at the annual Nobel Prize Concert, playing Max Bruch's Violin Concerto in G minor with the Royal Stockholm Philharmonic Orchestra and Christoph Eschenbach.

 On Bastille Day in 2015, Chen performed live for an audience of 800,000 people at Champ de Mars.
 He was accompanied by the Orchestre National de France and Daniele Gatti.

 In 2016, Chen founded the Made in Berlin string quartet along with three string players from the Berlin Philharmonic, Noah Bendix-Balgley, Amihai Grosz, and Stephan Koncz.
 In April of that year, Chen was the youngest juror ever of the Menuhin Competition.

 In January 2017, Chen was signed by Decca Classics.
 His first album with the label, The Golden Age, was nominated for an ARIA Music Award for Best Classical Album.

 In the 2017/18 season, Chen was an “Artist Focus” for the Berlin Radio Symphony Orchestra.
 In 2018, he appeared on an episode of Amazon Prime's television series, Mozart in the Jungle.

 In November 2020, Chen opened the Golden Horse Awards ceremony.

 Instruments

 Following short-term loans of both the Macmillan and Huggins Stradivarius violins, Chen was the recipient of the 1715 Joachim Stradivarius from the Nippon Music Foundation.
 From 2019 to 2022, he played on the 1735 Samazeuilh Stradivarius from Nippon.

 On 12 September 2022, Chen announced that he had received the 1714 Dolphin Stradivarius, which was loaned by the Nippon Music Foundation for a year.
 The violin was formerly played by Jascha Heifetz.

+Recently, The "Dolphin" has been loaned to Timothy Chooi and a 1727 Stradivarius has become one of Ray's favourite instruments so far and is the instrument he currently performs on.